g0v-it/data-budget/README.md

 - **API endpoint**: https://data.budget.g0v.it/ldp
 - **Example of a data consumer**: https://budget.g0v.it/

-## Development

-The project contains the two "core" logical components:

-- **sdaas** (smart data as a service):  the data management platform core providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a set of gateways to transform raw data in linked data and a build script that populates the RDF store.
-See files and docs in [sdaas directory](sdaas)
+The **sdaas** (smart data as a service) platform  provides a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a set of gateways to transform raw data in linked data and a build script that populates the RDF store.

+Additional optional components may complete a production system:

 - a set of **apis** that query the SPARQL endpoint and expose a linked data interface.
-See files and docs in [apis directory](apis)

-Additional optional components may complete a production system:

 - a **reverse proxy** that provides a single access point to sparql and api services with security and caching.
 - a **linked data web browser** to deferencing URIS and navigate the Knowledge Graph (e.g. LODVIEW).
 - an **interactive SPARQL interface** to query the knowledge graph and generating static reports (e.g. YasGui)